spack/spack/lib/spack/docs/getting_started.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-Optional: Alternate Prefix
+Optional: Alternative Prefix
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-You may want to run Spack out of a prefix other than the git repository you cloned.
+You may want to run Spack out of a prefix other than the Git repository you cloned.
 The ``spack clone`` command provides this functionality.
-To install spack in a new directory, simply type:
+To install Spack in a new directory, simply type:

 .. code-block:: console

    $ spack clone /my/favorite/prefix

-This will install a new spack script in ``/my/favorite/prefix/bin``, which you can use just like you would the regular spack script.
-Each copy of spack installs packages into its own ``$PREFIX/opt`` directory.
+This will install a new Spack script in ``/my/favorite/prefix/bin``, which you can use just as you would the regular Spack script.
+Each copy of Spack installs packages into its own ``$PREFIX/opt`` directory.